idsia-robotics/Azure_Kinect_ROS_Driver/azure_kinect_ros_driver/docker/README.md

 Otherwise, a regular docker installation is enough for using the driver on CPU (the body tracking will be super-slow).

 ### Windows
+At the moment, I do not have an easy way to make the kinect visible in a container on a Windows host.
+The instruction are to install everything and run everything.
+As soon as one can connect the kinect to the container, these should be valid.
 To use body tracking on GPU, you need a docker installation supporting CUDAs, which we didn't test yet.
 For the CPU version, we tested with [docker](https://docs.docker.com/desktop/windows/install/) using `Windows Subsystem for Linux (WSL2)` backend.
 Also, you have to install [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/).